kaser-taylor/sf2-AI/Block-1-notes/deepReinforcementCrashCourse.md

         - if its small its close
         - I haven't read much about alpha im gonna take some more notes
         - so alpha is how seriously we take our error

+    - after coming back to this I am confused about the difference between alpha and gamma
+        - alpha is how big the updates are
+        - gamma is how much future rewards matter

+    - so hes defining loss and optimization but I believe those are topics for next video

+    - quick notes on what optimization is
+        - an optimizer is an algorithm that updates the models weights
+        -

 - Video #6